jongacnik/mbl/README.md

 ## Getting Started

-MBL is best consumed in a [CommonJS](http://www.commonjs.org/), [Browserify](http://browserify.org/) environment (though there is a jQuery plugin version, details on that at the bottom):
+MBL is meant to be consumed in a [CommonJS](http://www.commonjs.org/), [Browserify](http://browserify.org/) environment (though you can also use a pre-bundled version, more below):

 	npm install mbl